raymondnoonan/Mpropulator/README.md

 # massanari
-A simple library to help programmers populate Excel worksheets.
+A simple module to help programmers populate Excel worksheets.